Home » All Posts » Job Costing – 5 Reasons Construction Businesses Need to Use It

 When you aren’t actively using job costing, you can’t see exactly what’s going on with the cost elements of a job WHILE IT’S HAPPENING.
 And that means you’ve lost your window of opportunity to influence the final outcome.

-If you’re not reviewing “Actual” and “Estimated vs. Actual” detailed job cost reports, you’re working in the dark.
+If you’re not reviewing “Actual” and “Estimated vs. Actual” detailed job costing reports, you’re working in the dark.

 And when you’re working in the dark – it’s easy to experience the business equivalent of a painful stub of the toe or even a major fall down the stairs!